-Phytotherapy: Herbal remedies for the prevention and the treatment of diverticulosis
+Phytotherapy: Medicinal plants remedies for the prevention and the treatment of diverticulosis

 Phytotherapy in the treatment of the diverticulosis supposes the use of preparations elaborated with plants, always under the supervision of a doctor or specialist, with the following purposes:

 - Antimicrobial plants that help to eliminate the pathogenic microorganisms.

 - Antiinflammatory plants that reduce the inflammation and diminish the pain.

 - Carminative plants that help to expel flatulence.

 Among all the possible plants we could mention the following:

 - Chamomile: (Matricaria chamomilla): For its anti-inflammatory and antispasmodic properties, it can help decrease inflammation and intestinal spasms that may develop in these patients.